The Most Common Halloween Hazards for Pets

 Candy

 Chocolate, gummies, and chews, oh my!
-Candy is one of the best parts about the Halloween season – as long as it stays away from your pets.
+Candy is one of the best parts about the Halloween season – as long you keep it far away from your pets.

 Halloween candy, while delicious, is not so nutritious for pets.
 Chocolate and sugar-free candy in particular are toxic to dogs, cats, and other animals.
 Xylitol, a common artificial sweetener in sugar-free candies like lollipops, is extremely toxic to dogs and cats and should not be ingested.
 Cupcakes or other tempting Halloween treats containing baking chocolate should also be kept away from areas your pet might find accessible.